 The same base vectors are used for these vector fields; the only difference is the relative strength at which base vectors affect their neighboring points

-Shared settings for these images: softmax normalizer of 320, unclipped combination of curl and divergence using PCA
+Shared settings for these images: softmax normalizer of 480, PCA of all three Jacobian-related values

 Background image generation from the background_generator folder of the active_projects repository